Upgrading survival models with CARE: Methodology

 \subsection{Kernel estimator}

 We begin by introducing our basic estimator, which is obtained by minimising a penalised version of the negative log-partial likelihood over the RKHS $\cH$.
-Since the log-likelihood is unaffected by addition of constants to the candidate function, our proposed penalty takes the form of an empirically centred modification of the squared Hilbert norm, as follows.
 For $\gamma > 0$ and $f \in \cH$, define the penalised negative log-partial likelihood